Pylons/pyramid/docs/narr/introduction.rst

 Similar to :term:`Zope`, :app:`Pyramid` applications may easily be extended.
-If you work within the constraints of the framework, you can produce applications that can be reused, modified or extended without needing to modify the original application code. :app:`Pyramid` also inherits the concepts of :term:`traversal` and declarative security from Zope.
+If you work within the constraints of the framework, you can produce applications that can be reused, modified, or extended without needing to modify the original application code. :app:`Pyramid` also inherits the concepts of :term:`traversal` and declarative security from Zope.

 Similar to :term:`Pylons` version 1.0, :app:`Pyramid` is largely free of policy.
 It makes no assertions about which database or template system you